The Statistics Window

 Selecting grades only applies to the grades you wish to display in the Residence Tab of the statistics window.
 Residence redistricting can theoretically encompass any grades or grade ranges you desire during the boundary planning process since residency is not concerned with the school of attendance.
 You can specify any number of grades or grade ranges you wish as you make resident boundary changes.
 If a plan is created based upon “Current Resident Students and Current Enrollment” the Estimated Enrollment tab will always display all grades for each school.

-Select one of the predefined grade ranges by clicking on the boxes or click on custom to create your own grade range to report on.
-Examples of custom grade ranges would include “K-5, 6-8” or “K-8”.
+Enter the grade ranges you wish to see summarized.
+Examples of grade ranges would include “K-5, 6-8” or “K-8”.

 Statistics Types